flyingbytes/flyingbytes.github.io/_posts/2022-10-09-Kotlin-Native-C-Interop.markdown

 TODORef In the first part of this blog post, we will link an already existing C-library (VLC) into our Kotlin Native, and play some music with it.
 We learn more about the C-infrastructure, which files one needs to use the interop, and how we can use the Gradle build system to call the C code in our Kotlin Code.
 TODORef In the second part of this blog post, we will create our own small C-lib and execute it in our Kotlin Native code.
 Here, we learn more about C and its build-system in general.

+This tutorial should work on Linux-, OSX/MAC-, and Windows-Systems.

 TODO Somewhere else?
 For the sake of completeness, I want to mention the JNI.
 If you have a background in JVM-development, you probably heared of the Java Native Interface (JNI) TODO Cref.
 This is a protocol which allows you to call C code on the JVM.
 However, it is very cumbersome to use.
 For example, you have to write additional C-adapter to wrap the C-lib you want to use.
 With Kotlin Native, all of this is way easier, and you don't have to write any additional adapter-code, Gradle does all of this for you under the hood.